sheriffhoodie/bandom/README.md

 ![create gif](app/assets/images/create-album.gif)

-- Using a form on the "my music" page, users can create their own albums and add them to the Bandom index for all users to enjoy streaming and downloading.
+- Using a form on the "add music" page, users can create their own albums and add them to the Bandom index for all users to enjoy streaming and downloading.
 The album creation requires a title, genre, description, release year and at least one track, and has an optional album artwork uploading section.
 Users also have the option to delete their own albums using a button found on each of their album's respective show pages.

 ### 4. Search Bar